starship/starship/docs/config/README.md

 The module will be shown if any of the following conditions are met:

 - The current directory contains a `composer.json` file
+- The current directory contains a `.php-version` file
 - The current directory contains a `.php` file

 ### Options